A Survival Guide for Rising Marketing Managers

 - Make sure the KPIs are as reasonable as possible.
 Two things make this tough: first, you’ll probably over-promise because you’re trying to impress your boss.
 Second, you may not know what a reasonable baseline is.
 Some leads, for instance in the enterprise software space, are ungodly expensive by nature.
 Do research, come to the conversation prepared, and take your best crack.

-Once you have this established: MAKE A SIMPLE TRACKING SPREADSHEET that you can use to show progress on ONE OR TWO KEY METRICS, relative to goal.
-This is essential, because your boss will probably forget the goals or move the goalpost.
+Once you have this established: MAKE A SIMPLE TRACKING SPREADSHEET that you can use to show progress on ONE OR TWO KEY METRICS, relative to the goal.
+This is essential because your boss will probably forget the goals or move the goalpost.